Death Valley and the Eastern Sierra Nevada Mountains Workshop — 2026

 Basin Mountain, Approaching Storm -- Barnbaum -

-Take advantage of this unmatched expertise in a setting that cannot be topped: the awesome the Sierra Nevada Mountains with its thick winter blanket of snow.
+Take advantage of this unmatched expertise in two extraordinary settings that cannot be topped: the amazing variety of subject matter in Death Valley and the awesome Sierra Nevada Mountains with its thick winter blanket of snow.
 The 14,000’ summits rise more than two miles above the Owens Valley (North America’s deepest valley), where the workshop is based.
 In late February those mountains are draped in snow, making them even more awesome than at any other time of year.
-We’ll make the most of that mountain wall, the extensive and bizarre boulder fields below it named the Alabama Hills, together with photographic sessions to the ancient bristlecone pine trees (the oldest living things on earth), the nearby semi-ghost town of Keeler (yes, there are still a few ruddy residents there, they welcome all photographers, and they can be willing portrait subjects!), and the unique rock formations of Westgard Pass.
-The photographic opportunities are endless, and it’s not just this eye-popping landscape.
+We’ll make the most of Death Valley’s haunting beauty and of the Sierra’s overwhelming mountain wall, the extensive and bizarre boulder fields below it named the Alabama Hills, together with photographic sessions to the nearby semi-ghost town of Keeler (yes, there are still a few ruddy residents there, they welcome all photographers, and they can be willing portrait subjects!),and the unique rock formations of Westgard Pass.
+The photographic opportunities are endless, and it’s not just the eye-popping landscape.

 This workshop is for anyone with the enthusiasm for improving your photography.

 Outdoor field sessions are not photo tours taking you to the same “known places” where you can take the same well known photograph as thousands before you; they are places where you can find your own unique imagery.
 We’re not there to replicate what others have done.
-Instead, we’re there to produce new, unique imagery.
-Indoors we’ll review everyone’s work, uncovering your strengths, helping you through your weaknesses, and truly raising you to a vastly higher level of photographic quality.
+Instead, we’ll visit locations where you can produce new, unique imagery.
+Indoors we’ll review everyone’s work, uncovering your strengths, helping you overcome your weaknesses, and truly raising you to a vastly higher level of photographic quality.
 It’s all done in a supportive, enjoyable manner, with lots of camaraderie and laughter.

 The indoor sessions also cover the instructors’ complete photographic workflow from initial vision, effective image exposure, to the finished digitally post-processed image or traditional darkroom imagery.
 We’ll focus on the art of photography through insightful seeing, better understanding of light, and using the elements of composition to produce photographs that make viewers stop, look and think.